Maternal Early Childhood Sustained Home-Visiting

 What is the model’s approach to providing home visiting services?

 Home visits take place based on the child’s age.
 Families may receive three prenatal visits.
 After the child’s birth, families receive visits weekly until the child is 6 weeks old, every 2 weeks until the child is 12 weeks old, every 3 weeks until the child is 6 months old, every 6 weeks until the child is 12 months old, and every 2 months until the child is 2 years old.
-MECSH recommends families initiate services prenatally, but allows for families to enroll until the child is 2 months old.
+MECSH recommends families initiate services prenatally, but allows families to enroll up to 8 weeks after the child is discharged from the hospital.

 MECSH’s service population includes the following: